Micro Loans for Water, Wastewater, Solid Waste, and Nonpoint Source Projects

 Overview of Micro Loan Program

-Rural municipalities may be eligible to receive low interest Micro loan with terms of up to 30 years and significant subsidy in the form of principal forgiveness.
+Rural municipalities may be eligible to receive low interest Micro loan of up to $500,000 with terms of up to 30 years and significant subsidy in the form of principal forgiveness.
 Loan funds may be used for water, wastewater, solid waste, and nonpoint source projects.
 Eligible project types include planning, design, construction, and energy efficiency improvements.

 Eligible communities can apply for a Micro Loan at any time, and applications will be scored and prioritized on a quarterly basis.
 The level of principle forgiveness depends on the community’s Operations and Maintenance Best Practices (BP) Score and the affordability of the community’s utility rates.
 Communities may choose to administer their own projects, or they may be administered by the community’s assigned Village Safe Water (VSW) or Alaska Native Tribal Health Consortium (ANTHC) project engineer.

 To be eligible to apply for Micro Loan funding, a community must be: